Moonzhang/FlashcardMCP/README_en.md

 ### Project Overview

-FlashCardMCP is a simple yet powerful MCP server that receives JSON data containing Markdown content and converts it into beautiful, interactive flashcard pages.
-This service is ideal for learning, teaching, and knowledge management scenarios, helping users create their own digital flashcard collections.
+FlashCardMCP is a FastMCP-based MCP service designed to convert Markdown content in JSON/CSV format into interactive flashcard pages.
+This service is suitable for learning, teaching, knowledge management, and any other scenario you desire, helping users create their own digital flashcard sets.
+- **Content Focus**: Utilizes Markdown format, aligning with LLM output, allowing users to concentrate on content creation rather than irrelevant formatting details.
+- **Stable Output**: Employs functions to stably generate flashcards, supporting CSS style input to meet personalized needs.
+- **Scenario-Based Templates**: Provides pre-built templates for various scenarios, with further expansion planned.
+- **PDF Output**: Flashcards can be printed as PDFs (8 cards per sheet), further accommodating different scenarios and real-world applications for use and memorization.

 ### Tech Stack